Manchester (The West Wing): Plot

 In the ongoing conflict in Haiti, a rescue mission is staged to save American citizens.
 Bartlet decides to send in peacekeeping troops, in spite of political consequences.
-CJ then, when announcing the decision to the press, makes a grave mistake by saying that she thinks "the president's relieved to be focusing on something that matters", implying both that the MS incident was unimportant and that the President was happy to use an incident in which American lives are at risk to deflect attention away from his illness.
+C.J., increasingly frustrated by the press's insistent focus on the President's multiple sclerosis announcement, blunders during a press briefing on the mission by stating "the President's relieved to be focusing on something that matters".
 Leo responds by sitting her out for the next press briefing, and she reacts by offering her resignation.
-Yet she is eventually persuaded to stay by the president's heartfelt assurance that he considers her a vital member of the administration.
+She is eventually persuaded to stay by the President, who assures her that she is a vital member of his administration.

-Bartlet's wife Abbey is not pleased with the president making his bid for re-election without consulting her.
-Later on she still decides to join him in Manchester.
-She tells him that he needs to reach out to his staff, some of whom believe that he should make a public apology for concealing his MS. In the end he makes the apology, not publicly, but privately to his nearest advisors.
+Bartlet's wife Abbey is not pleased with the President making his bid for re-election without consulting her, but later decides to join him in Manchester.
+She tells him that he needs to reach out to his staff, some of whom believe that he should make a public apology for concealing his MS. In the end he makes the apology, not publicly, but privately to his nearest advisers.
 He assures them that, even though Gianelli's help is much needed, they will still run a campaign that does not shrink from handling controversial issues.
-In a final speech he tells them that "We're gonna write a new book.
+In a final speech he tells them that "we’re going to write a new book.
 Right here.
 Right now."

 Production and cultural references

 The scenes purporting to be in Manchester were not shot in New Hampshire, in spite of lobbying from local residents.
 John Spencer, who played Leo McGarry on the show, said: "I certainly understand where the people from New Hampshire are coming from.
 But I think it's logistics.
 New Hampshire is not close enough".
 For financial reasons the producers decided to film the outside parts of the episodes in Bluemont, Virginia instead.
 The town was said to have the "quiet streets, a mix of mostly older architectural styles, fieldstone fences, and breathtaking views of rolling countryside" that the show was looking for.
+The hotel that the staff stayed in and is in the background of some of the scenes in the episode is The Red Fox Inn in Middleburg, VA.
 The house chosen – out of 55 contenders – to pass as the president's farmhouse, was the home of Purcellville mayor John Marsh.
 Marsh's friends and neighbours also appear as extras in the crowd scenes.

-For the sub-plot about the morning-after pill, former Clinton economic advisor Gene Sperling was brought in for consultation.
+For the sub-plot about the morning-after pill, former Clinton economic adviser Gene Sperling was brought in for consultation.
 Such a drug, called Mifepristone, was in fact approved in the United States in September 2000; one of the last months of the Clinton presidency.
 Also the political issues related to Haiti have close parallels to an episode in the Clinton presidency: the return of President Jean-Bertrand Aristide to power by the United States in 1994.